andreas50/uts/README.md

 # Insert new observation
 x[as.POSIXct("2007-11-10 10:00:00")] <- 45

-# Get most recent observation value at specific time point, using one of several interpolation methods
+# Sample the time series at a specific time point, using one of several supported interpolation methods
 sample_values(x, as.POSIXct("2007-11-10"), interpolation="linear")
 #> [1] 46.25333